Skip to main content

 Description: An Oregon youth ministry is challenging state officials for stripping public funding, which they had been previously approved to receive, because of a policy change that discriminates against the ministry's religious employee and volunteer hiring practices.

-71Five Ministries
+Youth 71Five Ministries building

 From 2017 to 2023, 71Five Ministries applied for—and was granted—funds from Oregon’s biennial Youth Community Investment Grants program.
 When it applied for the next cycle, the ministry was first approved and then denied funding due to a new rule that requires that applicants “do not discriminate” based on religion “in [their] employment practices.”
+ADF attorneys filed the original lawsuit in March.

-71Five Ministries welcomes everyone to participate in its programs, and it serves young people in Oregon of all faiths and backgrounds, including at-risk youth, young people in detention centers and correctional facilities, and expectant and parenting teens.
+71Five welcomes everyone to participate in its programs, and it serves young people in Oregon of all faiths and backgrounds, including at-risk youth, young people in detention centers and correctional facilities, and expectant and parenting teens.
 The ministry’s mission statement says it “exists to share God’s Story of Hope with young people through trusting relationships in any relevant way.”
 It achieves its goal through employees and volunteers who share its mission and beliefs, as outlined by its statement of faith.

-• Pronunciation guide: Pronunciation guide: Galus (GAL’-us)
+• Pronunciation guide: Galus (GAL’-us)

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.